cssnr/portainer-stack-deploy-docs/docs/docs/inputs.md

 This defaults to the reference that triggered the workflow.

-If deploying from a different repository than the current one, you may want to specify the `ref` of that repository to deploy from.
+If deploying from a different [repo](#repo) than the current one, you may want to specify the `ref` of that repository to deploy from.

 Example: `refs/heads/master`